Investment Loans

 Example:

-Negative gearing occurs when your property’s expenses (like interest, maintenance, and management costs) exceed the rental income.
+Negative gearing is when the expenses of your property (such as interest, maintenance, and management costs) are a lot more than the rental income.

 Benefits: